 Property in Willoughby is at a premium in Sydney.
-At June 2017, Willoughby had a median house valuation of \$2,505,974 (\$1,435,380 higher than the median house valuation for Greater Sydney).
-At the same time period, the median valuation for a unit in Willoughby was \$993,109 (\$229, 634 higher than a median valuation for
+At June 2018, Willoughby had a median house valuation of \$2,394.368, (\$1,340,424 higher than the median house valuation for Greater Sydney).
+At the same time period, the median valuation for a unit in Willoughby was \$994, 074 (\$241,161 higher than a median valuation for a unit in Greater Sydney).

-At June 2017 the median house rental for Willoughby was \$1,000 (\$470 higher than the median house rental for Greater Sydney).
-For a unit the median rental was \$610 (\$90 higher than Greater Sydney).
+At June 2018 the median house rental for Willoughby was \$990 (\$460 higher than the median house rental for Greater Sydney).
+For a unit the median rental was \$610 (\$85 higher than Greater Sydney).
 As discussed in the Household income section above, Willoughby residents (generally) have a higher average household income than that for Greater Sydney.

 However, the local government area demonstrates that there are a large amount of workers who come to the local government area to work but do not live here.
-Of a total of 59, 396 people who work in Willoughby local government area, only 16.5% also live in Willoughby.
+Of a total of 59,396 people who work in Willoughby local government area, only 16.5% also live in Willoughby.
 83.5% travel from outside the local government area.